-We begin our first year classes every July 1st.
+We begin our first year classes in July.

-You must have a high school diploma or GED in order to apply for the program.
+You must have a high school diploma or equivalent in order to apply for the program.
 If you are a senior about to graduate, sealed transcripts with an expected graduation date are accepted.

 You still need a copy of all your documents.
-If written in a language other than English, it should be translated.
+If written in a language other than English, it should be translated and notarized.

 You must be at least 18 years old.
 There is no upper age limit.

-You can apply as a pre-apprentice at our Union Hall, located at 2560 Marco St. You need to be at least 18 years old, and have a valid Nevada driver’s license and be a qualified applicant with the Sheet Metal Local 88 JATC.
+You can apply as a pre-apprentice at our Union Hall, located at 2560 Marco St. You need to be at least 18 years old, and have a valid original Nevada driver’s license and be a qualified applicant with the Sheet Metal Local 88 JATC.

-No, but if you are a pre-apprentice, it will count for points towards your math and reading test.
+No, but if you are a pre-apprentice, it will count for points towards your your total score.

 It is a four-year program.

 You work full-time, during the day, for a contractor, and receive a regular paycheck.
 You also attend school once or twice a week.
 Currently, all classes are after work in the evening, however first year classes are subject to change and can be scheduled during the day if needed.